tnixon/large_concept_model/examples/evaluation/README.md

 ```

 In the example above, we load the model "meta-llama/Llama-3.1-8B-Instruct" as [specified](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) in HuggingFace, evaluate it on the CNN dailymail in which we process using the `prepare_evaluation_data.py` script as in Step 1.1, and store the results in the folder specified via `dump_dir`.
 The argument `dataset_dir` refers to the value of the argument `output_dir` in Step 1.1.

+In some cases, the model requires authentication token to evaluate.
+You can obtain them in HuggingGface (see [User Access Tokens](https://huggingface.co/docs/hub/en/security-tokens)), then add the parameter `--use_auth_token [YOUR TOKEN]` to the CLI command.

 You can also customize the prompt used to evaluate the LLM for each evaluation run.
 To do this, instead of specifying the `prompt_prefix` and `prompt_suffix` when preparing the data (as shown in the example in Section 1.1), we specify `dataset.source_prefix_text` and `dataset.source_suffix_text` during the evaluation run: